MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/upgrade-storage-spaces-direct-to-windows-server-2019.md

     (Feb 19th, 2019).
 The build number (see `ver` command) should be 14393.2828 or higher.

-2. Stop the VMs running on the cluster
+2. Stop the VMs running on the cluster.

 3. Perform the following steps on one cluster server at a time: